For contractors (invite-only)

 Fairness, service areas, and matching

-When multiple contractors cover the same trade and city, we use rotational fairness — not rankings.
+When multiple contractors cover the same trade and city, we rotate — we don’t rank.

 City list service areas